dreikk91/mssql2json/README.md

 host: 127.0.0.1 - server address

-object_number: '1' - For example, for your objects with ajax devices, the object number starts with 'F' and you want to export only those responsible from ajax, you need to write object_number: 'F', if you want to export all those responsible, write object_number: ''
+object_number: '1' - For example, for your objects with ajax devices, the object number starts with 'F' and you want to export only those responsible for ajax, you need to write object_number: 'F', if you want to export all those responsible, write object_number: ''

 password: '' - Password from the database